Kissaki/MumPI/README.md

 For Updates follow http://kcode.de/wordpress/category/development/mumble_php_interface as feed http://kcode.de/wordpress/category/development/mumble_php_interface/feed

 #### Important
-There is a CAPTCHA generated on the Registrations screen for users.
+There is a CAPTCHA generated on the Registration screen for new users.
 This requires the PHP GD extension, so be sure to install and enable that and reload your Apache/nginx server before installation of MumPI.

 ---
 To access the admin area, add /admin/ to your url.